WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 `similarity` setting for `tags` and allow a result with duplicate tags to receive a higher score.
 This has the following advantages:

-- No action on the Elasticsearch index settings is needed (save more documentation).
+- No action on the Elasticsearch index settings is needed (save for documentation making this change explicit).
 - Machine-generated labels can help boost images with content that's relevant for searches even if the other fields (`title`/`description`/`tags`) do not mention the image content.